-Leigh Miller, PhD, is Director of Academic Programs and a member of the faculty at Maitripa College.
+Leigh Miller, PhD, is the Director of the MDiv Degree and Chaplaincy Program and a member of the faculty at Maitripa College.
 Leigh works with faculty, administrators, and academic advisors to develop degree program curricula, advise students, and teach courses related to contemporary Buddhist thought, theories and methods in the study of Buddhism, Engaged Buddhism, and Buddhist spiritual care.

 Her particular recent focus is the growth of our robust MDiv program and Maitripa’s vision to foster spiritual formation as the integration of personal history and self-awareness, spiritual/religious practice, and professional capacities.
 This creates a successful and sustainable foundation for service in the world as a chaplain, Buddhist minister, or spiritual care professional or community leader.